 Just to let you know this post contains adverts and affiliate links, if you click or purchase anything via these links I might earn a small commission, at no extra cost to you.
 If you’d like to help support my blog please consider purchasing supplies through my links.
 You may read my full disclosure here if you’d like to know more.

 I’ll start with the bulky yarns and get right down to 4ply!
 It is by no means complete, new yarns are always being developed and discovered and I may have missed some, please tell me if there’s any you know of that aren’t here.

 If you need hooks for the yarn weight, one of my favourite makes is Knit Pro Waves.
 They are highly affordable and comes in a great range of sizes with comfortable chunky handles.
 I use these a lot with plarn and chunkier recycled yarns and they make an enormous difference to comfort.

 Super chunky Bulky weight

 T-shirt yarn is a fantastic choice for chunky projects.
 Hoooked Zpagetti was the original brand but there are now lots of brands.
 However t-shirt yarns can still be difficult to get hold of, with expensive postage.
 A lot of the popular yarn shops don’t stock them.
-Online I found lots of small sellers and one big worldwide online shop Love Crochet, who stock a few different brands.
+Online I found lots of small sellers and one big worldwide online shop Love Crafts, who stock a few different brands.

 If it’s Hoooked you especially love (and there’s so many reasons to love them).
-You can find their full range on their website with worldwide delivery here.
-UK orders now have a very high minimum order due to Brexit but the great news is there is a smaller range of most of their yarns at Love Crafts.
+You can find their full range on their website.
+UK orders now have a very high minimum order due to Brexit but the great news is there is a smaller range of most of their yarns at Love Crafts and Deramores.

 Paintbox yarns at LoveCrafts have their own brand of Recycled T-shirt yarn, offering great value and a lovely range of choices.